How to Make a Desktop Application

 Deliverables: UX wireframes, UI mockups.

-The app’s functional requirements are first translated into minimalistic wireframes that should give a crude but clear idea of how a user will interact with software.
-Together, the wireframes constitute a prototype of the app, which is often created with interactive digital tools (Axure RP, Balsamiq, etc.).
-Once the prototype passes user testing, it is transformed into full-color graphic interface mockups and then handed over to development.
+ScienceSoft's UX designers first translate the app’s functional requirements into minimalistic wireframes that should give a crude but clear idea of how a user will interact with software.
+Together, the wireframes constitute a prototype of the app, which is often created with interactive digital tools.
+Once the prototype passes user testing, our UI designers transform it into full-color graphic interface mockups and then hand over to development.

 Development and testing